 The experience of trauma which triggers the body’s shutdown response can negatively impact us for a very long time.
 We may have flashbacks or nightmares and can end up in a state of disconnect again and again.

-Dr Stephen W. Porges describes trauma as chronic disruption in connectedness, explaining that it is impossible to live joyfully and engage with people when feeling unsafe.
+Dr Stephen W. Porges describes trauma as chronic disruption in connectedness.
+He explains that it is impossible to live joyfully and engage with people when feeling unsafe.
 Trauma-sensitive counselling can be vital for clients to identify the resources they have to stabilise their emotional states and restore safety.

 By building a trust-based relationship with you, and using the Polyvagal Theory, your therapist will understand how and why a shutdown unfolds.
 They will be able to guide you towards re-establishing safety and a willingness to seek social engagement.
 Because our nervous system is shaped and regulated through interactions with others, these aspects are key in helping you.

-It is also important to understand that your emotional response was a natural reaction, away from conscious control.
-If you have anger, your therapist will help move you from feeling threatened to access safety and appropriate social support.
+It is also important to understand that your emotional response is a natural reaction, away from conscious control.
+So if you have anger, your therapist will help move you from feeling threatened to access safety and appropriate social support.

 Your therapist may recommend complimentary embodied practices such as Qi gong, yoga, martial arts training, or breathing exercises.
 These will contribute to empowering you, install strengths and build resilience.